-The 12 Greatest Masters Shots - Golf Monthly
+12 Greatest Masters Shots - Lyle, Woods, Oosthuizen, Nicklaus and More!

 Sergio Garcia 8-iron to 15th at Augusta, Final Round in 2017

 After bogeys at 10 and 11, and then a hooking drive into the trees at 13, it looked like the 2017 Masters was unravelling for the Spaniard.
 However, after making a miraculous par at 13, and then birdie at 14, Garcia came to the daunting par-5 15th.
-A stunning drive left him with only an 8-iron in, which he then proceeded to hit inside 20 feet.
+A stunning drive left him with only an 8-iron in, which he then proceeded to hit the flag to leave a makeable eagle chance.
 He holed the putt and the eagle got him back in touch with Englishman Justin Rose.
 More ups and downs followed with both men heading into a playoff.
 Garcia birdied, Rose didn’t, and finally the Spaniard at the 74th time of asking, could call himself a Major champion.
-The shot at 15, made it all possible.
+The shot at 15 made it all possible.

 How Can I Play Augusta National?